JaimeMagiera/oct/automated-testing.md

 ### clean()

 This function removes the remaining configuration and log files of the current working directory after running the openshift-installer.
+That includes: the master.ign, worker.ign metadata.json, bootstrap.ign, .openshift_install* logs, and the auth folder.

 ## Automating Installations with a Wrapper Script